Here’s a recap of recent events, and info on what’s coming up!

 “EG Kight, the ‘Georgia Songbird,’ has a stellar reputation as a writer, performer and producer.
 Even her legion of longtime fans will marvel at the musical and emotional range that she captures in ‘A New Day.'” – Jesse A. Finkelstein, Blues Radio International

-Hear full versions of “Holdin’ On” and “Comin’ Down with the Blues” from A NEW DAY here!
+Hear full versions of “Holdin’ On'”, “Comin’ Down with the Blues” and “Don’t Give Up!”

 Press Release – EG’s brand new album “A New Day”